There is an option now on your profile page

 - The thing about that quote is, every single one of those statements is true, From a Certain Point of View.
 Mars' distance from the sun is, well, not similar (the Martian year is 687 days), but it is within the Sun's habitable zone, where liquid water could regularly exist.
 People did think they saw canals on the Martian surface when they first studied it.
 There is water on Mars, frozen in the permafrost, and water molecules do contain oxygen atoms which can be liberated by electrolysis (and, hence, breathed, without the need to carry your own oxygen supply to Mars from Earth).
 Presumably Quayle read a lot of pulp SF as a kid.

-- In 13, all of the characters go to Dan Quayle Junior High School.
+- In Thirteen, all of the characters go to Dan Quayle Junior High School, home of the Quayle Quails.

 - Used to terrify Bill the Cat into sweating, producing the core ingredient for cat-sweat hair tonic.